-2.5 Maps
+2.6 Maps

 Study the map below.
-What geographic features do you see?
+What features of geography do you see?
 What is this map used for?

 What is a map?

 A map is a drawing or picture of a landscape or location.
 It shows us a view from above, as if looking down on a particular area.
 As well as showing the landscape of an area, maps will often show other features such as roads, rivers, buildings, trees and lakes.